wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Parameters of the statistics service

 * The number of requests originating from denylisted IPs is now displayed in the statistic service output, in the new parameter `blocked_by_acl` and in the existing parameters `requests`, `blocked`.
+* The service return one more new parameter `custom_ruleset_ver` which points to the [custom ruleset](../../glossary-en.md#custom-ruleset-the-former-term-is-lom) format being used by Wallarm nodes.
 * The following node statistics parameters have been renamed:

     * `lom_apply_time` → `custom_ruleset_apply_time`